Black Carbon Diesel Initiative in the Russian Arctic

 Mobile and stationary diesel engines are among the largest sources of black carbon emissions in the Arctic.
 Across the diesel sector, substantial black carbon reductions are possible.
 To address this challenge, EPA is leading the Black Carbon Diesel Initiative under the Arctic Black Carbon Initiative (ABCI).
 The ABCI also includes initiatives led by the U.S. Forest Service and the U.S. Department of Agriculture, with support from the U.S. Department of State.

 - New!
-Join us for Transport and Clean Air, a December 2013 Circumpolar Workshop (PDF) (2 pp, 213 K, About PDF Files).
-This seminar will allow leading experts to share best practices on reducing emissions of particulates and black carbon from diesel sources in the Arctic.
-View draft agenda.
-(PDF) (2 pp, 326.7 K)
+Presentations available from Transport and Clean Air, a December 2013 Circumpolar Workshop.
+This seminar allowed leading experts to share best practices on reducing emissions of particulates and black carbon from diesel sources in the Arctic.

 EPA is engaging with partners from government agencies, U.S. Arctic and Russian universities and non-governmental organizations, Russian and Arctic stakeholders, and indigenous communities on a four-step project to reduce diesel black carbon emissions in the Russian Arctic through 2015.
 Specifically, EPA and its partners will: